Please click on link above to access DB primary and for more information look at the DB primary tab at the top of the page.

 Class teacher work set for each week is below (for best results plan a daily timetable):

-All pupils, who are registered on Reading Plus, should use it for 40 minutes and complete set English work for class each day.
+All pupils are registered on Reading Plus; your child should use it for 40 minutes and complete set English work for class each day. your child has a personalised pathway on Reading Plus.

 All pupils should access My Maths or Times Tables Rockstars or Number Frame and complete set Maths work for class each day.